pgroonga/pgroonga.github.io/reference/functions/pgroonga-language-model-vectorize.md

 `model_name` is the name of language model to be used.
 It's `text` type.

-You can specify a Hugging Face URI for `model_name`.
-It's recommended to use a Hugging Face URI, as it automatically downloads and sets up the model.
+You can specify a Hugging Face URI for `model_name`. we recommend using a Hugging Face URI, as it automatically downloads and sets up the model.
 The model is saved in the PostgreSQL database's data directory.

 The first time you run it, it will also download the model.
 Therefore, it will take some time.